Realizing that I couldn't control everything felt crushing, but it opened the space to embark on the true process of growing.

 'Medicating' vs Medicinal

-We are all vulnerable to self-medicating and have all experienced the consequences of self-medicating within our lives.
-These attachments that keep us misaligned from where we know we can be, where we hope someone we love can be, and where we wish our community could be.
+We are all vulnerable to self-medicating, and we have all experienced the consequences of self-medicating within our lives.
+We all have experience with attachments that keep us misaligned from where we know we can be, where we hope someone we love can be, and where we wish our community could be.

 There is a continuum that self-medicating behavior falls on.
 Severe and crippling on one end is drug addiction and harmful actions.
 As we move down the scale from here though, we quickly need asterisks beside our individual lists denoting that the severity of that behavior for the one medicating, as well as, for those around them, *depends.

-Overeating, having that extra drink, distracting yourself through overworking, or spending too much time on social media… these are all on our continuum of culturally accepted self-medicating behaviors.
+Overeating, being consumed with perfect eating, having that extra drink, distracting yourself through overworking, or spending too much time on social media… these are all on our continuum of culturally accepted self-medicating behaviors.
 The conflict any one of them has on us *depends.

 This is why our daily choices do still matter… they help us reduce the internal static so we can hear this internal voice.
 Hearing and listening to this voice is what gives us a chance against avoiding the mini-trampoline used to distract, numb, ignore, or substitute.